holiss4/Quantitative-Investment-Based-on-Transformer/README.md

 # Quantitative Investment Based on Transformer

-A quantitative investment project based on `FactorVAE` which is a derived from the `Transformer`.
+A quantitative investment project based on `FactorVAE` which is derived from the `Transformer`.

 ---